ArixZajicek/booru-bg/README.md

 Specify one or more config files to run instead of the default config.json.

 ### Options
-`-u username` - Username used for auth.
-If `-p` is not provided, you will be prompted for a password.

-`-p password` - Password used for auth.
-If `-u` is provided without `-p`, you will be prompted for a password.

 `-d or -v` - Debug output, not currently used.